Aaron98990/ways-of-the-game/restarts.md

 The restarts in soccer are the:

-- kick-off
+- kick-off (Law 8.1)
+- dropped ball (Law 8.2)
-- corner kick
+- direct free kick (Law 13)
-- goal kick
+- indirect free kick (Law 13)
-- throw-in
-- penalty kick
+- penalty kick (Law 14)
+- throw-in (Law 15)
-- direct free kick
+- goal kick (Law 16)
-- indirect free kick
+- corner kick (Law 17)

-- dropped ball
+I cover commonality among the laws and provide video links - I not re-writing the Laws here.
+I really encourage you to read directly from the Laws of the Game.
+Each restart Law is super short (less than one-page) and only takes about a minute to read.
+[Here's the link here](https://www.theifab.com/laws/latest/the-start-and-restart-of-play/) so it's easy to get started then follow along the restarts listed above with the associated law number.

+Please note that Penalties (penalty shoot-out), covered in Law 10.3, are not a restart.
+But they are very similar to the penalty kick (Law 15) so penalties are covered here.

 ### Stationary

-Othrt than dropped balls and throw-ins, the ball must be stationary.
+Othrt than dropped balls and throw-ins, the ball must be stationary when kicked.

 > The ball must be stationary

-### Fiebting
+### Fienting

+Feinting is allowed on all restarts except in one scenario during a penalty kick.

 > Feinting to take a free kick to confuse opponents is permitted as part of football.

-> The penalty kick taker offens:
+> The penalty kick taker offends:
+>
 > - feinting to kick the ball once the kicker has completed the run-up (feinting in the run-up is permitted); the referee cautions the kicker

 ### Ball in play